Swift Bic

 Should not match

-DEUT1EFF— Contains a digit in the first 6 characters (must be all letters)DEUTDE— Only 6 characters instead of minimum 8DEUTDEFFXXXX— 12 characters instead of maximum 11template example placeholder record identifier— Template/sample context should be excluded even when anchor words are present
+DEUT1EFF— Contains a digit in the first 6 characters (must be all letters)DEUTDE— Only 6 characters instead of minimum 8DEUTDEFFXXXX— 12 characters instead of maximum 11sample data row, a test value not a real bank code— Template/sample context with no 8-character all-letter token to match the BIC structure

 Known false positives